-Fellows perform between 2 and 10 joint injections per month in clinic and in the outpatient procedure center while the patients are under general anesthesia.
+Fellows perform between 2 and 10 joint injections per month in clinic and in the operating room while the patients are under general anesthesia.

 Two mornings each week are dedicated to education.
-Fellows attend Rheumatology Grand Rounds, Journal Club, and Fellows Lectures at the University of Washington as well as multi-disciplinary didactic sessions at Seattle Children’s Hospital.
+Fellows attend Rheumatology Grand Rounds, Journal Club, and Fellows Lectures at the University of Washington as well as multi-disciplinary didactic sessions at Seattle Childrenís Hospital.
 Weekly Rheumatology Team Meetings and Morbidity/Mortality conferences are held during which the fellows present patient histories for discussion.
 Extra time is spent reading and meeting with potential research mentors.
 Fellows attend the annual meeting of the American College of Rheumatology each Fall.
 Fellows also attend the Childhood Arthritis and Rheumatology Research Alliance Conference (CARRA) meeting each spring.

 Fellows solidify clinical and team leadership skills.
 Fellows develop research skills through conducting a project in either basic/translational laboratory investigation or clinical investigation.
 Each fellow develops a hypothesis-driven research project culminating in publication of a manuscript or grant proposal.

-Eight weeks “pretending”, in which fellows take major responsibility for patient care; with supervision and teaching of the residents and first year fellow, in consultation with the attending physician.
+Four weeks of “pretending” each year, in which fellows take major responsibility for patient care; with supervision and teaching of the residents and first year fellow, in consultation with the attending physician.